simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

   with the existing attributeencodings feature.
 - `database.slaves`.
 This is now called `database.secondaries`.
 - `metadata.handler`.
 Since a long time the preferred option is `metadata.sources`.
-- Our assets have been moved from the `www` to the `public` directory.
-You will have to update your webserver to reflect this change.

 ## Changes relevant for (module) developers